ajporterfield/activejob_dj_overrides/README.md

 # Per-job Overrides for Active Job's DelayedJobAdapter

 Delayed Job allows you to override various settings on a per-job basis (see https://github.com/collectiveidea/delayed_job#custom-jobs).
-I really missed this feature when I switched to using Active Job, so I wrote this gem, which allows max_attempts, destroy_failed_jobs?, and max_run_time to be defined within your (active) job - just like Delayed Job.
+I really missed this feature when I switched to using Active Job, so I wrote this gem, which allows max_attempts, destroy_failed_jobs?, reschedule_at, and max_run_time to be defined within your (active) job - just like Delayed Job.
 See Usage section below for an example.

 ## Installation